youngskilled/js-filter/README.md

 ## Changelog ##

+**Version 1.3.2**
+Added a an argument to `onFilterChanged`.
+Object of all the various filters running.

 **Version 1.3.1**
 Added a new method `beforeItemsRendered` for listening to before the page is to be re-rendered.